hectorcorrea/solr-for-newbies/14_adding_fields.md

 }' http://localhost:8983/solr/bibdata/schema
 ```

-and another to copy the `authorsOther` to our new `authorsAll` field:
+Run the following command to define another `copy-field` to copy the `authorsOther` to our new `authorsAll` field:

 ```
 $ curl -X POST -H 'Content-type:application/json' --data-binary '{